Devotional for Tuesday October 2nd

 Good Morning Everyone,

-Our thought for today: “You can be the peacemaker”
+Our thought for today: “You are responsible for your legacy.”

 God Bless,